 Managing anger related to cannabis use involves a combination of self-awareness, coping strategies, and potentially seeking professional help if the anger becomes uncontrollable or disruptive to your life.
 Here are some steps to consider for managing anger related to cannabis use:

 1. Self-Awareness: Recognize and acknowledge the anger you’re experiencing.
-Understand that cannabis can sometimes amplify emotions, including anger.
+Understand that cannabis use can sometimes amplify emotions, including anger.
 It’s important to be honest with yourself about how cannabis is affecting your emotions.

 2. Mindfulness and Relaxation Techniques: Mindfulness meditation, deep breathing, and progressive muscle relaxation can help you manage anger in the moment.
 These techniques can help you stay grounded and prevent anger from escalating.